-The outboard safety belt pretensioners are designed to tighten the safety belts firmly against the occupant's body during a collision.
-This maximizes the effectiveness of the safety belts and helps properly position the occupant relative to the airbag to improve protection.
-The safety belt pretensioners can be either activated alone or, if the collision is of sufficient severity, together with the airbags.
+The safety belt pretensioners at the front outboard seating positions are designed to tighten the safety belts firmly against the occupant's body during frontal collisions.
+This helps increase the effectiveness of the safety belts.
+In frontal collisions, the safety belt pretensioners can be activated alone or, if the collision is of sufficient severity, together with the front airbags.